 As more consumers adopt mobile payments as their primary in-person payment method (and even occasional users come to expect the option to pay by phone wherever they go), they may see mobile-incompatible merchants as out of touch, or even backward.
 And that's not a good look for retailers seeking to remain competitive in the digital age.

-Consumers who fully embrace solutions such as Apple Pay and Android Pay can theoretically sever (or at least loosen) ties with one of the most potent symbols of consumerism: the physical wallet.
-Storing a lineup of credit and debit cards on a payment app means not taking those cards along on errands, day trips or vacations.
+Consumers who fully embrace mobile payment solutions such as Apple Pay and Android Pay can theoretically sever (or at least loosen) ties with one of the most potent symbols of consumerism: the physical wallet.
+Storing a lineup of credit and debit cards on a mobile payment app means not taking those cards along on errands, day trips or vacations.

 Don't underestimate the extent to which that simple change reduces the friction around in-person payments.
 When customers no longer have to stop, remove their wallets, retrieve the appropriate card, and run it through a reader, they're liable to approach the point of sale with a bit less trepidation.